ASypula/mkdocs-image-formatter-plugin/docs/index.md

-# Image-formatter: MkDocs plugin for easier management of image sizes
+# Image-size: MkDocs plugin for easier management of image sizes

 #### This plugin is being developed as part of Advanced Programming in Python course (23L edition)